BiqBin: a parallel branch-and-bound solver for binary quadratic problems with linear constraints

-To sum up, in BiqBin, we first iteratively identify a subset of the most promising cutting planes.
-Using a current approximate solution $X$, we find the most violated hypermetric inequalities $\mathcal{A}'_{\prob{HYP}}(X)\le \e $ and solve \eqref{hyper_SDP} by using only these inequalities.
+To sum up, in BiqBin, we first iteratively identify a subset of the promising cutting planes.
+Using a current approximate solution $X$, we find the \rew{promising} hypermetric inequalities $\mathcal{A}'_{\prob{HYP}}(X)\le \e $ and solve \eqref{hyper_SDP} by using only these inequalities.
 Specifically, during the separation routine, we add $10\cdot n$ triangle inequalities, $300$ pentagonal inequalities and $200$ heptagonal inequalities.

-Note that for convenience, we sometimes use instead of the cut vector $\x\in \{\unaryminus 1,1\}^n$ the vector $ \in \{\unaryminus 1,1\}^{n+1}$ to derive the SDP relaxation.
-This has the advantage that the values of the vector $\x$ are given in the last row and column of the matrix
+Note that for convenience, we sometimes use instead of the cut vector $\x\in \{\unaryminus 1,1\}^n$ the vector $\reww{ \in \{\unaryminus 1,1\}^{n+1}}$ to derive the SDP relaxation.
+This has the advantage that the values of the vector $\x$ are given in the \rew{first} row and column of the matrix